 We all have different talents, different bodies, and different aptitudes.
 Some should start with Kung Fu, others with Tai Chi.
 You are welcome to try both.
 We can help you determine what is best for you.

-Before applying to train at the Golden Dragon, you should know: we're not a fitness club!
+Before applying to train, you should know: we're not a fitness club!
 Our training is more than the attainment of Martial Arts skills and the development of the body.
 Our training is very challenging and rewarding work to improve your physical, mental, and emotional health.
 The purpose of Kung Fu is to develop the full potential inherent in a person.
 The Martial Arts allow you to fully realize your needs and your capabilities, and to free yourself from the selfish demands of a subjective mind.